SIMEXP/niak/pipe_preprocessing.md

 >Sled, J.G., Zijdenbos, A.P., and Evans, A.C.
 (1998).
 "A Nonparametric Method for Automatic Correction of Intensity Nonuniformity in MRI Data".
 IEEE Transactions on Medical Imaging 17, pp. 87-97.

 Regarding the brain extraction on the structural scan.
->J. G. Park, C. Lee (2009). `Skull stripping based on region growing for magnetic resonance brain images'.
+>J. G. Park, C. Lee (2009).
+"Skull stripping based on region growing for magnetic resonance brain images".
 NeuroImage 47(4):1394-1407.

 Note that the actual algorithm used in NIAK was only inspired by this last paper.
 >A more detailed description can be found in the help of [niak_brick_mask_brain_t1](https://github.com/SIMEXP/niak/blob/master/bricks/t1_processing/niak_brick_mask_brain_t1.m).